JeremyVanderMotte/libft/README.md

 # libft

 We had to create our own library with useful functions.
+The library is compiled using a Makefile in `.a` file.
 This project regroup a lot of function of standard library in C.

 Note :